saurabhhgupta/OpenTPU/README.md

 ## Microarchitecture

 ### Matrix Multiply (MM) Unit
-The core of the compute of the OpenTPU is the parametrizable array of 8-bit Multiply-Accumulate Units (MACs), each consisting of an 8-bit integer multiplier and an integer adder of between 16 and 32 bits\
+The core of the compute of the OpenTPU is the parametrizable array of 8-bit Multiply-Accumulate Units (MACs), each consisting of an 8-bit integer multiplier and an integer adder of between 16 and 32 bits.
 *.
 Each MAC has two buffers storing 8-bit weights (the second buffer allows weight programming to happen in parallel).
-Input vectors enter the array from the left, with values advancing one unit to the r\
+Input vectors enter the array from the left, with values advancing one unit to the right each cycle.
-ight each cycle.
 Each unit multiplies the input value by the active weight, adds it to the value from the unit above, and passes the result to the unit below.
-Input vectors are fed diagonally so that val\
-ues align correctly as partial sums flow down the array.
+Input vectors are fed diagonally so that values align correctly as partial sums flow down the array.

 *The multipliers produce 16-bit outputs; as values move down the columns of the array, each add produces 1 extra bit.
 Width is capped at 32, creating the potential for uncaught overflow.